HannaBerggren/tic-tac-toe/README.md

 ### Future features
 ---
 - Give an option to the user to choose the symbol they want.
-- Let user dicide if they want to go first or second.
+- Let user decide if they want to go first or second.
 - Online multiplayer: the ability to play online with friends.
 - Improve the computer difficulties in different levels: easy, intermediate and hard.
 &nbsp;